oVirt/ovirt-site/source/feature/subpackages.html.md

 **Example of testing**:

 *   Install CentOS6
-*   Downloaded the EL6 packages
+*   Downloaded the new ovirt-node packages (listed above) to EL6 platform
 *   Install ovirt-node-lib and ovirt-node-lib-config and via yum and their depedency (no need any tui package)

 ### Documentation / External references